masa-finance/docs/docs/developers/identity-contracts/reference/MasaSBT.md

 function setProtocolFeePercent(uint256 _protocolFeePercent) external nonpayable
 ```

-Set the protocol fee percent
+Set the protocol fee percent added to the project fee

 *The caller must have the admin role to call this function*